Donots: Mainstream breakthrough (1999–2007)

 In 2003, Amplify the Good Times became a surprise hit in Japan, with the album reaching No. 10 on the International Album Charts and the singles receiving heavy radio airplay, with "Saccharine Smile" reaching No. 19 on the Oricon Singles Chart.
+The band and "Saccharine Smile" would receive further international recognition when the song appeared in the acclaimed 2004 racing video game Burnout 3: Takedown.
 The band played their first Japan tour in June 2003.
 That year they also recorded the "Protest Song" with Anti-Flag, which was released as a bonus track on The Terror State.

 The Donots released their sixth album Got the Noise in 2004 with the accompanying singles "We Got the Noise" and "Goodbye Routine", the former becoming another big hit, landing on No. 33 in Germany.
 The band was also featured on the Fat Wreck Chords compilation Rock Against Bush, Vol. 2 with their b-side "Time's Up".
 In 2005, they released their first DVD "Ten Years of Noise".

 In 2006, the band left their major label due to creative differences.
 Guitarist Guido explained: "Over time we fought each other more and more, rather than looking for solutions together.
 We simply did not understand each other anymore.
 The last record was actually just damage control.
 Even during promotional activities, we were absolutely not on the same wavelength.
 Especially with video clips, selection of singles and the entire image of the band."

 The band released the greatest hits and b-side compilation album The Story So Far: Ibbtown Chronicles as a send-off to their major label.
 That year they also founded Solitary Man Records.